-When an Android device is hacked, it displays a pop-up advertisement as a symptom.
-It also has poorer phone performance.
-These symptoms might be caused by a lack of storage space on your device, as well as unwanted files and apps.
+When an Android device is hacked, it may display a pop-up advertisement as a symptom.
+It may also performance poorer and be less efficient. note; These symptoms might also be caused by a lack of storage space on your device, as well as unwanted files and apps.
 When your cache is filled, your mobile phone takes a long time to launch and lags.
 To fix this issue, you can start by clearing the cache on your Android phone.

 Step 1: Switch off your phone.

 Step 2: Hold down the power button as well as the volume buttons at the same time.
 And Volume up buttons until the Android logo appears, depending on which model you are using.

 Step 3: Select “Wipe cache partition using the volume controls from the recovery mode menu.”

 Step 4: Choosing it while holding down the power button and selecting “Wipe device cache.”

 How can you get rid of a hacker from your Android device?